 - Approximately 60 minutes in the water on our snorkel/dive trips where participants will engage in data collection on the chosen project with marine biologist guide.

 - A debrief where we discuss what we saw, and a chance for you to ask any questions.

 - In total, the experience runs approximately 2 hours.

 You must be a proficient swimmer and generally comfortable in the water

-No dive experience is required for snorkelling trips.
+No dive experience is required for snorkeling trips.
 We do offer SCUBA diving for all options but participants must be Open Water qualified or higher (we can organize PADI dive qualification courses).

 We generally meet at 10 am depending on client availability and weather.
-We are flexible for those people travelling from the city, we will confirm on booking.
+We are flexible for those people traveling from the city, we will confirm on booking.

 Children need to be 10 years or older to snorkel.
 It is important that you let us know if children are joining as part of your group, as we need to make sure that the conditions are suitable.

 Give Us a Call!

 +27 62 331 7530